mmm-team/public-writeups/hitcon2024/crypto_zkpof/README.md

 `p ==  u//2 + isqrt(u^2//4 - n)`

+This has the additional benefit of finding a quadratic expression, allowing us to find a better approximation.

 Using the lower bound of `u`, we can create a lower bound for `p` and call it `pleft`.
 Similarly, we use the upper bound to create an upper bound for `p` called `pright`.

 From our lower bound of `p`, we can create a polynomial `p = pleft + x`. where `x` is an unknown.
 We can determine that since the maximum value of `p` is `pright`, we deduce that `x` has to be less than `pright - pleft`.
 So, we end up with a polynomial `pleft + x` and a bound `X = pright - pleft`.
-We can use to Coppersmith's small roots to recover `p`.
+From the classic RSA Lattice-attack playbook, we can use to Coppersmith's method to find small roots modulo `n` to recover `p`.
 We can then trivially calculate `phi` and use that to complete the rest of challenge from the server.

 ## Exploit Script